-In the case of a conditionally discharged patient recalled as a result of the MM judgement arrangements have been put in place for his continued stay at the discharge address with the support in place.
+In a recent case of a conditionally discharged patient recalled as a result of the MM judgement arrangements have been put in place for his continued stay at the discharge address with the support in place.

-In order to enact the recall, the patient needed to attend the hospital and have admission paperwork completed and logged on the electronic records and with the MHA Administration team.
+In order to enact the recall their legal advice was that the patient needed to attend the hospital and have admission paperwork completed and logged on the electronic records and with the MHA Administration team.